Pritam-Kundu/Python_projects/README.md

 # Python_projects
-This all are the projects in python
+This all are the projects of in python